ArthurClemens/polythene/packages/docs/Migration.md

 ### FAB

 FAB is now composed from `polythene-raised-button`.
+This should have no consequences.